The stages of non-Hodgkin lymphoma (NHL) tell you about the number and places in the body that are affected by lymphoma.

 The stage of your cancer helps your doctor to decide which treatment you need.
 Your treatment also depends on:

-- the type of cancer (the type of cells the cancer started in)
+- the type of lymphoma (the type of cells the cancer started in)

 - where the cancer is

 - other health conditions that you have

 The main types of treatment for NHL are:

 Other treatments include:

 You may have just one type of treatment or a combination of treatments.